-American Institutions, Title V Section 40404: Government US Constitution US History Refer to website, Exec Order 405, for more information: http://senate.csuci.edu/comm/curriculum/resources.htm Service Learning Course
+US Constitution American Institutions, Title V Section 40404: Government US History Refer to website, Exec Order 405, for more information: http://senate.csuci.edu/comm/curriculum/resources.htm X Service Learning Course (Approval from the Center for Community Engagement must be received before you can request this course attribute).

-3. Justification and Requirements for the Course.
-(Make a brief statement to justify the need for the course)
+Justification and Requirements for the Course.
+[Make a brief statement to justify the need for the course] 4.